 Interview with Racheal McGonigal - Part 2

-Racheal: Losing my children who were early 20’s.
-Finding out my daughter is married by seeing a pic online 3 months after the wedding.
-Finding out she has had twins since so I am a Granny.
-Not knowing or able to find out anything about my children.
-If they were killed, I doubt I’ll know till long after it happens.
+Racheal: Losing my children who were in their early 20s.
+Finding out my daughter is married by seeing a picture online 3 months after the wedding.
+Finding out she has had twins since, so I’m a Granny.
+Not knowing or being able to find out anything about my children.
+If they were killed, I doubt I’ll know until long after it happens.
 Hurts heaps.

 Racheal - a normal lady after a night before.